capistrano/capistrano/documentation/advanced-features/properties/index.markdown

 * Multiple occurrences of a role on the same server should have the contents be an array, in which the successive elements denote each instance.

-The following example shows a configuration with multiple redis and sentinel roles on the same server:
+The following example shows a configuration with multiple Redis and Sentinel roles on the same server:

 ```ruby